NativeYogurt/ApplyMate/README.md

 You're a new software developer looking to break into the field or a seasoned vet looking for a new gig.

-Searching for jobs is fragmented and broken process.
-Furthermore, in a rapidly changing industry there are always new skills to gain.
+Searching for jobs is a fragmented and broken process.
+Furthermore, the industry moves so fast and there are always new skills to gain.

 How do you keep up with the Jones'?

-Wouldn't it be nice if there was one place where you could find jobs, determine what skills you need to meet their criteria, and get helpful study material to level up your skill?
+Wouldn't it be nice if there was one place to find jobs, highlight the skills you need to get them, and get study material to level up?

 .apply(me) is a job application tracker that replaces your spreadsheet or note-taking app with an elegant and intuitive web-based solution.
 Main features include:
 - Recognize your missing skills required by the job and get recommended tutorials